-Have you been charged with Possession or Use of a Dangerous Drug (ARS 13-3407)?
+Have you been charged with Possession or Use of a Dangerous Drug (ARS 13-3407) or Possession or Use of a Narcotic Drug (ARS 13-3408)?
 If so, you need an expert Drug Crimes Defense Attorney with a proven track record on your side.
-A conviction of Possession or Use of a Dangerous Drug is a felony charge and may require you to serve time in prison.
+A conviction of Possession or Use of either a Dangerous Drug or a Narcotic Drug is a felony charge and may require you to serve time in prison.

 In this short video David explains Dangerous Drug Charges in Arizona: